 Welsh and his team at Booralite Park have the reputation of getting the job done properly and with a minimum of stress to the valuable thoroughbreds they are either breaking in, pre-training or re-educating.

-A long list of trainers who use the expertise at Booralite Park include Team Hawkes, Mike Moroney, Mick Kent, John Moloney, John Sadler, Colin Little and Peter Gelagotis.
+A long list of trainers who use the expertise at Booralite Park include Team Hawkes, Mike Moroney, Peter Moody, Philip Stokes, Mick Kent, John Moloney & John Sadler.